Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/Packets_Primer.md

 Open up the PCAP-file in [Wireshark](https://www.wireshark.org/).

-On easier challenges it can sometimes be worth searching for the flag i plaintext by entering a display filter of `tcp.payload contains "picoCTF"`.
+On easier challenges it can sometimes be worth searching for the flag in plaintext by entering a display filter of `tcp.payload contains "picoCTF"`.
 And it works here too.
 Packet number 4 matches and contains the flag.

 To construct/copy the flag you can either
  * See the packet's ASCII-details and construct the flag manually